Our Board of Directors (United States)

 Kate Alpert Cavanaugh began her career in real estate in 2004 working on due diligence, closings, and client and investor relations with a successful Dallas retail and land developer.
 Prior to real estate she worked as Assistant Director and then Director of Christian Education at churches in South Carolina and Texas.
 With Stewart Title since 2007, Kate is responsible for maintaining and developing new business relationships and assisting her team with marketing efforts.
 She has secured numerous multi-million dollar transactions across the United States.

 Kate is an active Board member of several Dallas based philanthropies, including CARE Dallas, The Dallas Christian Leadership Prayer Breakfast, and The Real Estate Council.
 She is also a volunteer for Family Legacy, focused on the children in Zambia, and an active member of 4Word for Women and various real estate organizations.
 Kate and her husband Chip have four grown children and several furry children together.

-Sara Gallivan, board member (dallas, Texas)
+Sara Gallivan, secretary (dallas, Texas, usa)